Eighteen Parks and Playgrounds in Louisville to Visit

 5. E.P.
 Tom Sawyer State Park

 E.P.
 Tom Sawyer State Park is located in the eastern part Jefferson County.
 Just near Anchorage and Springhurst.
 A 550 acre state park that is popular for its BMX bike track where they have hosted the BMX Nationals in years past.
-Also, a favorite is the Sawyer Dog Park, indoor basketball courts and more.
+Also, a favorite is the Sawyer Dog Park, indoor basketball courts, and more.
 This is a must see park for residents even outside of the Louisville area.
-Residents of Oldham County and other areas frequently visit this park as well.

 6. Iroquois Park